 Lake Aloha and the Crystal Range

 I came here on my first backpacking trip ever.
-As they say, you never forget your first love.
+They say that you never forget your first love.

 2012 was the year of a lot of firsts for me.
-I started organizing and leading my own backpacking trips (I never trusted myself to do that before) – did my first 5 night backpacking trip and organized 5 trips in one summer.
-Despite the headaches of organizing trip logistics, it was actually pretty damn fun.
-This trip that I led to Deso involved five friends with varying degrees of backpacking experience – including Rob, who did his first trip with us!
+I started organizing and leading my own backpacking trips (I never trusted myself to do that before), did my first five-night backpacking trip, and organized five camping trips in one summer.
+Despite the occasional headaches from organizing trip logistics, it was pretty damn fun.
+This Deso trip included five friends that had varying degrees of backpacking experience – including Rob, who did his first trip with us!

 DAY 1: The Hike In

-At 5 pm, Darrel and I met up at the Glen Alpine trailhead and went over our gear together.
-It was a bit much.
-He brought his scale and we weighed our packs.
+At 5 pm, Darrel and I met up at the Glen Alpine trailhead to review our gear and weigh our packs.
 My pack: 32 lbs.
 His pack: 43 lbs.
 He’s not exactly a light backpacker.

-Stars in the sky – and reflected in Susie Lake
+Stars in the sky, as reflected in Susie Lake

 DAY 2: Susie and Heather Lakes

 We decided to take it easy the next day since Darrel did the 4+ hour drive to Tahoe right after working a 10 hour day.
-So we blew up our floaties, filled up our dry-sacks with our leisure gear, and floated/hauled ass over to one of Susie Lake’s many islands, where we pretty much slept and ate and swam all day.
-He even had the solar panel charger for the ipod dock.
+So we blew up our floaties, loaded our dry-sacks with gear, and floated/hauled ass over to one of Susie Lake’s many islands, where we pretty much slept and ate and swam all day.
+He even had the solar panel charger for the iPod dock.
 There’s just nothing more refreshing than laying on a granite rock in the sun, listening to the wind, in one of the most beautiful places on earth!
-At least, in California 🙂
+At least in California 🙂

 Susie Lake, glistening in the morning